dubstepdragon/consent-cards/README.md

 ## How to use

 1. Use the VCC link to add to the Creator Companion
-2. Use the Helpful Editor Window to generate the managers, and panels needed.
-(This is a wip and will be finished in the next update)
+2. Open your Unity Project and do the following steps to get things setup:
-   - until the editor window is finished do the following
+     1. In Unity Go to Packages/Consent Cards by Dubby/Runtime/Samples
-     1. In Unity Go to Packages/Consent Cards/Runtime/Prefabs
+     2. Drag and Drop the "ConsentCardSampleScene" into the Hierarchy panel to open it.
-     2. Drag and Drop both the ConsentCardManager and the ConsentCardManagerMenu into the scene
+     3. Ctrl click the "Consent Card Manager" and the "Consent Card Manager Menu" and drag them into your scene
-     3. Click on ConsentCardManagerMenu
+     4. To the left of the ConsentCardSampleScene click the three dots and click "Remove Scene" when promped to save the scene, say no.
-     4. In the Inspector on the right hand side of unity, drag and drop the ConsentCardManager into the "Manager" Variable
+     5. Feel free to move the "Consent Card Manager Menu" Where you want, turn it on and off, attach it to anything you want.
-4. Edit the Details of each of the indicators.
+        - IMPORTANT NOTE: Make sure to leave the "Consent Card Manager" active!
-5. Upload your VRChat World!
+3. Upload your VRChat World!

 ## Rules for Forking, Contributing, or Redistribution